guillaumebrunerie/reversetreeenhancer/README.md

-# reversetreeenhancer
+# Duolingo Tree Enhancer
-User script for a better experince when using a reverse tree on Duolingo
+User script for a better experince when using Duolingo

+1. Make all the exercises listening exercises.
+2. Read answers aloud.
+3. Make Duo better for reverse trees.

 ### Installation